NardJ/esp8266-C64/README.md

 https://gkanold.wixsite.com/homeputerium/kopie-von-games-list-2019-2

 ### Remarks regarding speed:
-The emulation speed within the esp8266 is higher than the update speed of the browser.
-The maximum speed of the browser implementation is 5 frames per second, possibly due to the use of the XMLHTTP protocol!
-Any ideas/code suggestions how to solve this are most welcome!
+The emulation speed within the esp8266 is close to the update speed of the browser.